-Opal flashes all colours of the visible spectrum.
+Australian Opal flashes all colours of the visible spectrum.
 This will easily mesmerise any fortunate onlooker searching for the piece that will resonate with them.
 The stunning changes in pattern and colour as one moves the stone around is known as ‘the play of colour’.

-Opal is very subjective, and as there are no 2 pieces the same, it is technically priceless, and every individual may like different stones to someone else.
+Opal is very subjective, and as there are no 2 pieces the same, it is considered priceless.
+Each individual may like different stones to someone else.
 When pricing Opal, the main factors involved in per carat worth are: